kkdey/Logolas/README.md

 <img src="vignettes/figures/logolas_protein_1.png" alt="Logo Plot" height="300" width="700">

-## Application of Logolas - extension
+## Application of Logolas - arXiv category logo

 Suppose we want to build a logo plot of the field categories of manuscipts submitted by authors on aRxiv.
 Here is a demo example on 4 Professors from
 Statistics department, University of Chicago.